 It’s no more “difficult” than anything else in life — it just takes a bit of learning.

 For 10 minutes every morning, search on YouTube or Google something for breakfast you want to learn how to make — and then follow the instructions and make it.
 10 minutes a day, 7 days a week, that’s a little over an hour of practice per week.
 Add that up over a month, 3 months, a year, and you’ll not only be a much better chef, but you’ll be setting a better foundation for yourself each morning: Learning something new, and eating some healthy.

 2. Handstands, Push Ups, Crunches

-Your body is the single best indication of how you feel.
+Your body is the single best indicator of how you feel.